agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 The Nookdesk comes with one of two controllers: a simple one which just has up and down buttons and a programmable one with three memory settings for an additional $34.
 I got the programmable controller because getting my desk to exactly the right height each time was important for me.
-In the end I only really needed two memory positions: one for standing and one for sitting.
+I only really needed two memory positions: one for standing and one for sitting.
 I still have not assigned the third position.

 ### Powerstrip